noobman10/musiorg/README.md

 - Re-run safe — skips files already in the right folder
 - Confirm dialog before moving anything
 - Files with no genre tag go into `Unknown/`
+- **Duplicate detection** — finds duplicate tracks by title tag (falls back to filename stem), catches the same song across different formats with no extra dependencies
 - Fully keyboard-driven

 ## Requirements